Watch a short video of the eye relic.

 More from Radio 4: Foxe's Book of Martyrs

 Melvyn Bragg and guests discuss Foxe's Book of Martyrs, the celebrated sixteenth-century account of the suffering of Christian martyrs.

 Melvyn Bragg discusses the Jesuits and their role in the education, art, politics and mythology of the Counter-Reformation.

-A selection of programmes from Radio 4 in 2012 that are available to download for free.
+A selection of programmes from Radio 4 that are available to download for free.